sh05/terraform-provider-multipass/README.md

-# Terraform Provider for Multipass
+# OpenTofu Provider for Multipass

-A Terraform provider for managing Ubuntu virtual machines using [Canonical Multipass](https://multipass.run/).
+An OpenTofu provider for managing Ubuntu virtual machines using [Canonical Multipass](https://multipass.run/).

 Multipass is a lightweight VM manager for Linux, Windows and macOS that allows you to quickly create and manage Ubuntu instances.